vca4109/MatchingColumns_A-B/README.md

-🔍 Match Columns in Excel
+🔍 Match Columns in Excel-
 This Python script reads an Excel file containing two columns and compares their values to determine which items are:

 ✅ Matched — exist in both columns